xars7/the-777-playground/WikiSpider/ReadMe.txt

 Made on 1/4/22

+REQUIREMENTS -

+    In order to run this program you need to import he modules BeautifulSoup4 and the Requests module using pip here are some resources to help you install these modules and pip if you don't already have it

+    How to install pip - https://pip.pypa.io/en/stable/installation/
+    How to install BeautifulSoup4 - https://www.geeksforgeeks.org/beautifulsoup-installation-python/
+    How to install Requests - https://www.geeksforgeeks.org/how-to-install-requests-in-python-for-windows-linux-mac/

 I cannot take full credit on this one, because I used some awesome peoples code to help me out!
 Check these links to find the websites I used to help me make this WikiSpider Please give them a visit they deserve the love!